kristinakoneva/guess-or-pass/README.md

 ## Architecture

 This app is divided into three layers: data, domain and UI layer.
-The state management is handled follwoing the MVVM pattern.
+The state management is handled following the MVVM pattern.
 ### Data Layer

 The data layer consists of two data sources: